Philippine judges, court employees call on top justice to resign

 Duterte has accused her of being used by opponents who want to overthrow him, but he has denied having a hand in the impeachment of Sereno, who was appointed in 2012 by his predecessor, Benigno Aquino.

-The impeachment proceedings in Congress, which is dominated by Duterte’s allies, “have put the entire judiciary in disrepute”, says the statement, read by the court’s employees’ group head, Erwin Ocson.
+The impeachment proceedings in Congress, which is dominated by Duterte’s allies,“have put the entire judiciary in disrepute”, says the statement, read by the court’s employees’ group head, Erwin Ocson.

 The House justice committee last week found probable cause to impeach Sereno.
-She reiterated on Monday that she would not resign and said other judges had resisted pressure to join the campaign against her, so they could “maintain the dignity and independence of the judiciary”.
+She reiterated on Monday that she would not resign and said other judges had resisted pressure to join the campaign against her, so they could“maintain the dignity and independence of the judiciary”.

 “While the call to resign appeals to my love for the judiciary, it is also out of love for the judiciary that I must continue,” Sereno told reporters.